encode/django-rest-framework/docs/api-guide/permissions.md

 # Custom permissions

-To implement a custom permission, override `BasePermission` and implement the `.has_permission(self, request, view, obj=None)` method.
+To implement a custom permission, override `BasePermission` and implement either, or both, of the `.has_permission(self, request, view)` and `.has_object_permission(self, request, view, obj)` methods.

-The method should return `True` if the request should be granted access, and `False` otherwise.
+The methods should return `True` if the request should be granted access, and `False` otherwise.

+---

+**Note**: In versions 2.0 and 2.1, the signature for the permission checks always included an optional `obj` parameter, like so: `.has_permission(self, request, view, obj=None)`.
+The method would be called twice, first for the global permission checks, with no object supplied, and second for the object-level check when required.

+As of version 2.2 this signature has now been replaced with two seperate method calls, which is more explict, and obvious.
+The old style signature continues to work, but it's use will result in a `PendingDeprecationWarning`, which is silent by default.
+In 2.3 this will be escalated to a `DeprecationWarning`, and in 2.4 the old-style signature will be removed.

+For more details see the [2.2 release announcement][2.2-announcement].

+---

-## Example
+## Examples

 The following is an example of a permission class that checks the incoming request's IP address against a blacklist, and denies the request if the IP has been blacklisted.

     class BlacklistPermission(permissions.BasePermission):
+        """
+        Global permission check for blacklisted IPs.
+        """

         def has_permission(self, request, view, obj=None):
             ip_addr = request.META['REMOTE_ADDR']
             blacklisted = Blacklist.objects.filter(ip_addr=ip_addr).exists()
             return not blacklisted

+As well as global permissions, that are run against all incoming requests, you can also create object-level permissions, that are only run against operations that affect a particular object instance.
+For example:

+    class IsOwnerOrReadOnly(permissions.BasePermission):
+        """
+        Object-level permission to only allow owners of an object to edit it.
+        """

+        def has_object_permission(self, request, view, obj):
+            # Read permissions are allowed to any request,
+            # so we'll always allow GET, HEAD or OPTIONS requests.
+            if request.method in permissions.SAFE_METHODS:
+                return True

+            # Instance must have an attribute named `owner`.
+            return obj.owner == request.user

+Note that the generic views will check the appropriate object level permissions, but if you're writing your own custom views, you'll need to make sure you check the object level permission checks yourself, by calling `self.has_object_permission(request, obj)` from the view.

 [cite]: https://developer.apple.com/library/mac/#documentation/security/Conceptual/AuthenticationAndAuthorizationGuide/Authorization/Authorization.html
 [authentication]: authentication.md
 [throttling]: throttling.md
 [contribauth]: https://docs.djangoproject.com/en/1.0/topics/auth/#permissions
 [guardian]: https://github.com/lukaszb/django-guardian
+[2.2-announcement]: ../topics/2.2-announcement.md